xcart/xcart-docs/_pages/kb_en/products/products/managing_products/adding_products/index.md

 This guide covers the basics of how to create a product in the store admin area manually.

 {% note info %}
-If you are interested in creating a product through an imported spreadsheet, see the section {% link "Import-Export" ref_TANvG2De %} for more information.
+If you are interested in adding products to your store through an imported spreadsheet, see the section {% link "Import-Export" ref_TANvG2De %} for more information.
 {% endnote %}

 {% toc %}